Icon Nutrition Outline Food

 Directions

-3. In a medium-sized bowl, combine the gluten-free flour, oats, and coconut sugar.
-In another medium-sized bowl, beat the egg.
-Then, add coconut oil, water, and grated apples and carrots.
+3. Combine gluten-free flour, oats, and coconut sugar in a medium-sized bowl (or use a food processor).
+Beat the egg in another medium-sized bowl.
+Then, add coconut oil, water, and grated apples and carrots

-4. Add wet ingredients to the dry ingredients bowl; mix thoroughly.
-Finally, add CBD oil and mix once more.
+4. Add wet ingredients to the dry ingredients bowl and mix thoroughly.
+Finally, add CBD oil and mix once more

 Recipe from: Truth Theory